SolidAlloy/GenericUnityObjects/README.md

 ![](https://media.githubusercontent.com/media/SolidAlloy/GenericScriptableObjects/main/.asset-creation.gif?token=AFOZEDUUFHKZ3NXOYTFZFTS7ULXZE)

-When you create an asset with certain generic arguments for the first time, the assemblies will reload.
-This is an expected behavior because the plugin must create a non-generic class that is derived from the generic class with the arguments you've chosen.
-Once the assemblies reload, the usual asset creation dialog will appear, where you will be prompted to enter the name of your new asset.
+When you create an asset with certain generic arguments for the first time, a short compile dialog will show up.
+This is an expected behavior because the plugin needs to generate a non-generic class that derives from the generic class with the arguments you've chosen.
+Once the class is generated, a usual asset creation dialog will appear, where you will be prompted to enter the name of your new asset.

 The type selection pop-up is powered by [ClassTypeReference-for-Unity](https://github.com/SolidAlloy/ClassTypeReference-for-Unity).